UpadhyayAshmita/sorghumdata/README.md

 -   Relationship matrices created for different model and to run relationship matrix pipeline we need to create data/relmatrices/ and inside relmatrices we need to create folder GBLUP,Gh2, Gnirs, GWW. and inside Gh2, Gnirs and GWW folder we need to create ef, mw and joint and inside each location 10,25 and 50 folder.

--   All output in a folder
+-   All output in a folder.
+Inside output folder there

 -   R-script for the analysis for stage-1 and stage-2